saucelabs/sauce-api-mcp/README.md

 **Made with ❤️ for the testing community**

-# Disclaimer of Warranties
+## Disclaimer of Warranties

 THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# Limitation of Liability
+## Limitation of Liability

 IN NO EVENT SHALL SAUCE LABS, INC. BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-# General Use
+## General Use

 The MCP Server is provided as a free and open-source tool to facilitate interaction with publicly available APIs.
 Users are free to modify and distribute the software under the terms of the Apache License 2.0.

 By using this software, you acknowledge that you are doing so at your own risk and that you are responsible for your own compliance with all applicable laws and regulations.

-# Indemnification
+## Indemnification

 You agree to indemnify and hold harmless Sauce Labs, inc. ("Sauce Labs"), its officers, directors, employees, and agents from and against any and all claims, liabilities, damages, losses, or expenses, including reasonable attorneys' fees and costs, arising out of or in any way connected with your access to or use of this software.

 This includes, but is not limited to:

-* **Your Interaction with Third-Party LLM Providers:** You acknowledge that this software utilizes publicly available APIs for interaction with a Large Language Model (LLM).
-You are solely responsible for your use of any third-party LLM services.
-This includes your adherence to the terms and conditions of the LLM provider and any costs associated with your use, such as token fees.
+- **Your Interaction with Third-Party LLM Providers:** You acknowledge that this software utilizes publicly available APIs for interaction with a Large Language Model (LLM).
+You are solely responsible for your use of any third-party LLM services, including your adherence to the terms and conditions of the LLM provider and any costs associated with your use, such as token fees.
 Sauce Labs has no control over, and assumes no responsibility for, the content, privacy policies, or practices of any third-party LLM providers.

-* **Content Generated by the LLM:** You are solely responsible for the content generated, received, or transmitted through your use of the MCP Server and the underlying LLM.
+- **Content Generated by the LLM:** You are solely responsible for the content generated, received, or transmitted through your use of the MCP Server and the underlying LLM.
 Sauce Labs does not endorse and has no control over the content of communications made by you or any third party through the server.

-* **Your Code and Modifications:** Any modifications, enhancements, or derivative works you create based on the MCP Server are your own, and you are solely responsible for their performance and any liabilities that may arise from their use.
+- **Your Code and Modifications:** Any modifications, enhancements, or derivative works you create based on the MCP Server are your own, and you are solely responsible for their performance and any liabilities that may arise from their use.